Today’s Wonder of the Day was inspired by Brennan. Brennan Wonders, “Why are cats attracted to catnip?” Thanks for WONDERing with us, Brennan!

-Have you ever seen a cat play with a toy filled with catnip?
-If you have, you’ve probably seen some really funny feline antics.
+Have you ever watched a cat play with a toy filled with catnip?
+If you have, you probably saw some really funny things!

-Catnip grows two to three feet tall and has sturdy stems with heart-shaped leaves.
-The tips of the plant’s stems will sprout blue, white, pink or purple flowers.
+Catnip grows to be two to three feet tall and has strong stems and heart-shaped leaves.
+At the tips of the stems, it can grow flowers that are blue, white, pink, or purple.

-When cats smell catnip, they will often paw at it, rub it, roll over it, lick it and even chew it.
-Cats who have particularly strong reactions to catnip may also get frisky, meow, growl, purr, drool and generally act crazy for several minutes!
+When cats smell catnip, they might paw at, rub, roll over, chew, and even lick a catnip toy.
+Some may also get really excited and get frisky, meow, growl, purr, drool and act silly for several minutes!

 Not all cats will react to catnip, but about 50 to 75% of cats will feel something.
 Young kittens and old cats are less likely to be affected.
 It's also believed that whether or not a cat likes catnip is because of their parents.
 For example, most Australian cats aren’t affected by catnip.

 Even big cats like lions, tigers, and leopards will react to catnip in the same way as house cats.